 Mix the dough

-- To a medium bowl, add 750g bread,500g water, 18g salt, 150g sourdough starter, and 20g lemon zest.
+- To a medium bowl, add bread flour, water, salt, sourdough starter, and the zest of three lemons.
 Mix the dough so that all of the flour has been hydrated.

 - Cover the bowl and let it sit for one hour for the gluten to develop.